hapi-ooo/bvr-logs/README.md

 - BvrClient expects a path to a log file when it is run.
 When it starts, it first connects to the server and sends the contents of the file.
-The file is kept open, and any additions to the file are read and sent to the server as well. bvr client consumes logs to send to bvr dam.
-Each time data is sent to the server, the size of what is being sent is first written to the connection.
+The file is kept open, and any additions to the file are read and sent to the server as well.
+Each time data is sent to the server, the size of what is being sent is first written to the connection to make copying easier for BvrDam.
 - BvrDam has an endpoint for BvrClient to send logs to.
 BvrDam listens on port 3000 for connections.
-It first checks the size of the incoming data, then writes the specified amount to a buffer.
+It first checks the size of the incoming data, then writes that specified amount of data to a buffer.
 At the moment it simply prints out the received data.
 ## Usage
 ## Status
 BvrClient and BvrDam are using a basic TCP connection from the standard net